-The water park has 12 slides, a wave pool, a lazy river, a children pool, tennis and sand volleyball courts, lots of sunbathing areas, toilet facilities, lockers, shops, bars and fast food restaurants.
+The water park has 12 slides, a wave pool, a lazy river, a children pool, a crocodile bay pool, lots of sunbathing areas, toilet facilities, lockers, shops, bars, and fast-food restaurants.

-Aquacolors Porec feature in total twelve slides including extreme slides, family slides, inner tube slides, body slides, racer slides and speed slides.
+The waterpark feature in total twelve slides including extreme slides, family slides, inner tube slides, body slides, racer slides, and speed slides.
 Each slide has a different color.

 Magicone Water Slide (yellow slide)

 Magicone is a crazy upright slide with a gigantic funnel-like shape.
 The descent is very steep and riders end up whirling the interior of a funnel with an awesome change of momentum.
-Minimum height for this slide is 110 cm and a minimum age is 10.
-You can go down in four-people rafts, minimum two persons.
-This is the first Magicone installed in any European water parks.
+The minimum height for this slide is 110 cm and the minimum age is 10.
+You can go down in four-people rafts, a minimum of two persons.
+This is the first Magicone installed in any European water park.